Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Perk Required : Novice Conjuration

+_Effect_ :
+* Allows conjuration spells to be duel cast.
+* Increases duration for duel cast spells by 25%

 **Cognitive Flexibility**

 Rank 1: Your expanded mental focus allows you to maintain two summons at once, including those outside the school of Conjuration.